Nicopdev/RubikSolver/README.md

 I learnt a lot from this project and I suggest it if you're still a beginner-intermediate (It's not astonishing easy, but it's still easy).
 The code for Arduino is still not finished as I'm waiting for the hardware to arrive.

+Special thanks to Harry for helping me cleaning up the Python code and for his tips.

 ## Dependancies
 - Kociemba
 - PySerial